capability/plenipotentiary-sandbox/packages/plenipotentiary-laravel/docs-site/docs/03-developer-workflow.md

 ### Step 5: Scaffold to Your Spec

-**Principle:** Generate DTO/Factory from the INPUT_SPEC you wrote.
+**Principle:** Generate DTO with factory method from the INPUT_SPEC you wrote.

-Generate the DTO and Factory that the Gateway showed you.
-They're **based on your INPUT_SPEC**—the contract you defined while learning the API.
+Generate the DTO with its `fromArray()` factory method.
+Scaffolding reads INPUT_SPEC and creates type-safe properties with proper validation.
 Tooling follows your understanding, not the other way around.

 ```php
 // CampaignCanonicalDTO.php - Generated from YOUR spec